data-lessons/SQL-business/_episodes/01-sql-data.md

 ```
 conn = sql.connect('soda.db')
 ```
 3. In the next cell, write your query as string called "q" (you can call it whatever you want).
-The follwing example is to select everything in a table called item:
+The following example is to select everything in a table called item_info:
 ```
 q = '''
 SELECT * FROM item_info;